I Am (Becoming the Archetype album)

-I Am is the fifth studio album by the heavy metal band Becoming the Archetype.
-The album was recorded between May 21 and June 17 and released on September 18, 2012 through Solid State Records.
+I Am is the fifth studio album by American heavy metal band Becoming the Archetype.
+The album was recorded between May 21 and June 17 and released on September 18, 2012, through Solid State Records.
 This album is a departure from the previous effort, as Seth Hecox says, "gone are the sitars and horns of Celestial Completion.
 Instead, we've crafted an album full of the heaviest and most technical songs we've ever written.”
 It is the first and only release by the band to feature Chris McCane on vocals, Codey Watkins on bass, and Chris Heaton on drums.
 Guitarist/vocalist Seth Hecox was the only original member from the debut album featured on I Am.
 The first single to promote the album was the song "The Time Bender", released on August 28, 2012, as well a lyric video and an official video.